Angela Rayner: Deputy Labour leader (2020–2025)

 Rayner did not stand for the Labour leadership in the 2020 leadership election, and supported Rebecca Long-Bailey, who came second to Keir Starmer.
 However, Rayner stood for the deputy leadership in the 2020 deputy leadership election.
 She achieved sufficient support from affiliates to qualify for the final ballot on 20 January, at which point she also had the greatest number of nominations from CLPs.
 The results were announced on 4 April 2020, with Rayner announced as the winner and becoming deputy leader, succeeding Tom Watson.

-In the days following she was appointed Deputy Leader of the Opposition, Shadow First Secretary of State and Chair of the Labour Party.
+In the days following, she was appointed Deputy Leader of the Opposition, Shadow First Secretary of State and Chair of the Labour Party.
 Rayner was appointed to the Privy Council on 12 February 2021.
-On 9 April 2020 the Labour Party announced that Rayner would deputise for Starmer opposite Dominic Raab during Prime Minister's Questions.
+On 9 April 2020, the Labour Party announced that Rayner would deputise for Starmer opposite Dominic Raab during Prime Minister's Questions.
 She deputised opposite Raab during Boris Johnson and Rishi Sunak's premierships, and also deputised opposite Oliver Dowden during the Sunak premiership.

 Rayner was removed from her roles as the Labour Party's chair and national campaign coordinator in a reshuffle by Starmer on 8 May 2021, following the 2021 local elections.
 She was subsequently appointed Shadow Chancellor of the Duchy of Lancaster and Shadow Secretary of State for the Future of Work.

-On 4 September 2023 Starmer appointed Rayner as shadow levelling up secretary, and shadow deputy prime minister.
+On 4 September 2023, Starmer appointed Rayner as shadow levelling up secretary, and shadow deputy prime minister.
 Rayner's strong support base and potential as a future leader led to the New Statesman ranking her as the eighth most powerful person in British left-wing politics for 2023.

-On 5 September 2025 Rayner resigned as the deputy leader and from her ministerial position and as the deputy prime minister following the prime minister's ethics adviser, Laurie Magnus, finding that she had breached the ministerial code in relation to her failure to pay the correct amount of tax on one of her properties.